Scott County Water Quality

 What is the water quality in Scott County, Missouri?

-Scott County, Missouri has a water quality grade of F with a score of 22.9/100, based on EPA Safe Drinking Water Information System data.
-The county has 35 health-based drinking water violations on record.
+Scott County, Missouri has a drinking-water quality grade of F with a score of 22.9/100, based on EPA SDWIS compliance data.
+The county has 35 health-based drinking water violations over the past 5 years.
+Watershed health, monitoring records, and live streamflow are reported separately on this page.

 Are there any water violations in Scott County?

-Scott County has 35 health-based drinking water violations recorded by the EPA.
+Scott County has 35 health-based drinking water violations recorded by the EPA over the past 5 years.
 Health-based violations indicate instances where contaminant levels exceeded EPA Maximum Contaminant Levels (MCLs).
 Violations may have been resolved — check with your local water utility for current status.

 How does Scott County water compare to the Missouri average?

-Scott County's water quality score of 22.9/100 is lower than the Missouri state average of 48.8.
-The average water quality grade across Missouri is D, based on data from 115 counties with available water quality data.
+Scott County's SDWIS water quality score of 22.9/100 is lower than the Missouri state average of 48.8.
+The average water quality grade across Missouri is D, based on data from 115 counties with available SDWIS data.

 Is tap water safe to drink in Scott County?

-Based on EPA data, Scott County has a water quality grade of F (22.9/100).
-This indicates below-average water quality with significant compliance issues.
-Residents may want to consider home water filtration.
+Based on EPA SDWIS data, Scott County has a water quality grade of F (22.9/100).
+This indicates below-average compliance with significant violations.
+Residents may want to consider home water filtration or independent testing.
+The grade speaks to the public water system, not the watershed — for watershed-level concerns, see the Watershed Health zone.
 For the most up-to-date information, contact your local water utility or review your Consumer Confidence Report (CCR).

 Why does Scott County have so many water violations?